YAML Builder

 Tabs: Projects Ability to access the Projects tab

 The YAML Builder creates the mapping files (YAMLs) used for study migrations.
-With this tool, users can auto-generate a baseline set of mapping files for each Form in their CDMS Study Design.
-The YAML Builder is based on the latest YAML version (for example, 21.2.0).
-Casebooks and derived data are not supported.
+With this tool, you can auto-generate a baseline set of mapping files based on the EDC Study Design.

 Users are encouraged to conduct a Study Design Validation in Studio before using the YAML Builder to ensure no core structural design issues are present.